 Pool – 200 stroke drills (see below for drills that work in the open water)

 Always spend a little time focused on stroke technique at the beginning of practice, even when training in open water.
 Modify drills that are commonly used in the pool and include some open-water specific drills.
-Single arm drill in open water can determine if both arms are moving you in a straight line.
+A single-arm drill in open water can determine if both arms are moving you in a straight line.
 Take 20 strokes with your right arm only, then 20 with your left arm.
 Did you drift to the right or left of a distinct landmark?
-If so, check to see if either arm is crossing the centerline, or if one arm is making stronger strokes than the other.
+If so, check to see if either arm is crossing the centerline or if one arm is making stronger strokes than the other.

 Similarly, bilateral breathing is helpful to practice in open water so you can comfortably breathe away from the wind and waves.
 Many pool drills, like the fist drill, catch-up drill, fingertip drag drill, and 6-3-6 drill are easy to do for a predetermined stroke count.
 Choose 15, 20, or 25 strokes of each drill and rotate through your favorites.